cuducos/its-wednesday/README.md

 Once [this PR](https://github.com/dghubble/go-twitter/pull/148) is merged, everything will be way easier.

+Also I have not tested in Windows.

 ## Basic usage

-1. Create an app and get your API keys from [Twitter's Developer platform]([https://developer.twitter.com/](https://developer.twitter.com/))
+1. Create an application and get your API keys from [Twitter's Developer platform]([https://developer.twitter.com/](https://developer.twitter.com/))
 1. Create environment variables with the keys:
     * `WEDNESDAY_CONSUMER_KEY`
     * `WEDNESDAY_CONSUMER_SECRET`
     * `WEDNESDAY_ACCESS_TOKEN`
     * `WEDNESDAY_ACCESS_TOKEN_SECRET`
-1. Run with `go run main.go`
+1. Run with `go run main.go cache.go`

 ## How I use it (opinionated)